samlobe/HydroMap/README.md

     - 2D PC plots: {protein}_PCs_2D.png
 - water_enthalpy/**potential.py**
   - Example Usage:
-    - `python potential.py myProtein_processed.gro traj.dcd --top topol.top -res 10 -t 5 --skip 50 --cutoff 0.55` to measure interactions between waters (within 0.55 nm) and residue 10 in the last 5ns of the trajectory, looking at every 50th frame.
+    - `python potential.py myProtein_processed.pdb traj.dcd --top topol.top -res 10 -t 5 --skip 50 --cutoff 0.55` to measure interactions between waters (within 0.55 nm) and residue 10 in the last 5ns of the trajectory, looking at every 50th frame.
-    - `python potential.py myProtein_processed.gro traj.dcd --top topol.top -res 1 -ch B` to look at residue 1 in chain B. You can also use `--groupsFile` & `--groupNum`, or `--selection` to make an arbitrary selection with MDAnalysis selection strings.
+    - `python potential.py myProtein_processed.pdb traj.dcd --top topol.top -res 1 -ch B` to look at residue 1 in chain B. You can also use `--groupsFile` & `--groupNum`, or `--selection` to make an arbitrary selection with MDAnalysis selection strings.
 You can normalize by the number of hydration waters with the `--norm_per_water` flag.
   - Outputs: a csv file (in 'energies' subdirectory) with coulombic potential energy, LJ potential energy, and total potential energy between your group (e.g. residue 10) and waters within a cutoff (default 1nm).
 - water_enthalpy/**run_potentials_parallel.py** and **run_potentials_serial.py**
   - Example Usage: